boudra/whistle/README.md

 {0, {"span", {[], [{0, {:a, [], nil}}]}}}
 ```

-Whistle also provided functions to render a VDOM to string, this is used to render a HTML response when rendering Programs in Plug.
+Whistle also provides functions to render a VDOM to string, this is used to render a HTML response when rendering Programs in Plug.

 ```elixir
 iex> Html.span([], ["text"]) |> Whistle.Html.Dom.node_to_string()